Skip to main content

 The question of whether your employer can deny health coverage based on your spouse’s choices touches upon a deep-seated concern for your family’s security and autonomy.
 Your role is to secure your family’s well-being; the appearance of an employer’s influence over your spouse’s personal health decisions can feel like a profound overreach.

-This situation is governed by a precise legal architecture designed to protect your family’s private and preserve your access to care.
+This situation is governed by a precise legal architecture designed to protect your family’s private health information and preserve your access to care.
 The direct answer is that an employer is prohibited from denying you or your spouse access to your health insurance plan if your spouse declines to participate in a wellness program that asks for their health information.

 Your access to the core benefit of health coverage is a distinct and protected right, separate from participation in voluntary wellness add-ons.